 In April 2014, the Financial Accounting Standards Board (FASB) issued updated guidance, Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
-This guidance will be effective January 1, 2015 (however early adoption is permitted), and changes the criteria for determining which disposals can be presented as discontinued operations and modifies related disclosure requirements.
-We do not believe it will have a material impact on our future financial statements.
+This guidance changes the criteria for determining which disposals can be presented as discontinued operations and modifies related disclosure requirements.
+We will adopt this guidance on January 1, 2015, and we do not believe it will have a material impact on our future financial statements.

 In May 2014, the FASB issued new authoritative literature, Revenue from Contracts with Customers, which supersedes much of the existing authoritative literature for revenue recognition.
 This guidance will be effective January 1, 2017.
-While we are currently evaluating the newly issued guidance, we do not anticipate that it will have a material impact on our future financial statements.
+We are currently evaluating the newly issued guidance and the impact on our future financial statements.